 Cost of Living Adjustment Clause of COLA Clause: You may request that the original divorce decree spousal support/alimony payment increase at a rate that is equal to the increased annual cost of living due to the COLA clause.
 It is a good idea to include a COLA clause in your original divorce decree so that you can avoid potentially contentious modification requests in the future.

 Escalator Clause: The inclusion of an escalator clause in your original divorce decree can be useful if the payor’s earnings are expected to increase in future.
 This clause entitles the recipient of court mandated spousal support/alimony payments to receive increased payments automatically as the payor’s earnings rise.
 This makes the recipient of support payments automatically eligible for a portion of future raises in pay.

-Temporary Modification of Alimony/Spousal Support or Maintenance: Certain situations can cause a temporary hardship (i.e. illness, job loss, etc.) and can warrant an increase or decrease in support payments.
-If the payor experiences the hardship, the court may find it appropriate to temporarily decrease the payment amount.
-If the recipient of the support payments experiences hardship, the court may find it necessary to increase the amount temporarily.
-The increase/decrease is set for a predetermined amount of time to alleviate the hardship exhibited and at the end of that designated time period, the payment amount reverts back to the original amount.
+Temporary Modification of Alimony/Spousal Support or Maintenance: Certain situations can cause a temporary hardship (i.e., illness, job loss, etc.) and can warrant an increase or decrease in support payments.
+If the payor experiences the hardship, the court may find it appropriate to reduce the payment amount temporarily.
+If the recipient of the maintenance experiences hardship, the court may find it necessary to increase the amount temporarily.
+The increase/decrease is set for a predetermined amount of time to alleviate the hardship exhibited and at the end of that designated period, the payment amount reverts to the original amount.